Criminal Defense Information

 Be honest.
 Employers are interested in employees they can trust, and almost all information on a job application can be checked and verified.
 Even if it may close the door to certain positions, telling the truth is the best way to get a job that the applicant can retain over the long haul.
 Remember, in some states not all convictions must be revealed nor can potential employers ask for certain information.
 Seek employment with someone you already know.
 Start the job search with family, friends and acquaintances that may be more likely to take a chance on hiring someone they know, despite a criminal record.
 Do not expect the first job after a conviction to be your ideal job.
 It is more important to get started somewhere and create a track record, since employers know that a good indicator of future job performance is past job performance.
 Consider temporary or entry-level positions to build your résumé.
 Understand where the employer is coming from.
 It has to balance its legal and ethical obligations to you, to its employees and to the public.
 Investigate employment services.
 Most states have public agencies that administer programs to help people find employment, sometimes specifically designed for those with criminal histories.
 Refrain from alcohol and drug use.
 Some employers require employee drug testing.
 Consider the nature of your past offense.
 Apply for jobs where that kind of offense is less likely to be an issue of concern.

 Completing a prison term or paying a fine can be just part of the price of a criminal conviction.
 The conviction can also affect post-conviction employment opportunities, but some employers are willing to give those with criminal records chances in appropriate circumstances.
 One job — any job — can be the first step toward rebuilding a career and a life.
-A lawyer at Martens Law Offices P.C. in Boise, Idaho, can talk to you about various options and offer advice on planning for your future.
+Our lawyer at Martens Law Office, P.C.,. in Boise, Idaho, can talk to you about various options and offer advice on planning for your future.

 Equal Justice, USA